threader/PC-Tuning/docs/physical-setup.md

 - Disable the integrated GPU if not in use.

-- Windows 7 requires Compatibility Support Module (CSM) to be enabled.
+- Windows 7 requires CSM/Compatibility Support Module to be enabled (can be disabled after installing GPU drivers, safe mode will not work).

 - Disable Secure Boot.

 - Disable Fast Boot or similar options.

+- Disable DRAM Power Down Mode.

 ## Minimizing Interference